microsoft/AcademicContent/Workshop/18. Custom Vision Service/Custom Vision Service HOL.md

     _Adding the Prediction API URL_

-1. Return to the Custom Vision Service portal and copy the Predction API key to the clipboard.
+1. Return to the Custom Vision Service portal and copy the Prediction API key to the clipboard.

 	![Copying the Prediction API key](Images/copy-prediction-key.png)